noclocks/NoClocksVault/README.md

 *Check out the various [GitHub Actions] utilized to enable this entire process.*

-### Structure: Maps of Content
+### Maps of Content

-If this vault serves as my version of [a second brain](0-Slipbox/Building%20a%20Second%20Brain.md), then *Maps of Content* or *MOC's* are the underlying [synapse](3-Resources/Dictionary/Synapse.md)'s connecting the neurotransmitters of the brain together to form a complex, structured system.
+If this vault serves as my version of [a second brain](), then *Maps of Content* or *MOC's* are the underlying mechanism for navigating and connecting the knowledge contained within the vault  to form a complex, structured system.

-In other words MOC's serve as structural, index notes that list related [Atomic Notes](0-Slipbox/Atomic%20Notes.md) in a single location.
+In other words MOC's serve as structural, index notes that list related [Atomic Notes]() in a single location.

-Utilize *Maps of Content* (MOCs) to navigate the vault efficiently:
+Utilize *Maps of Content* (MOCs) to navigate the vault efficiently.

 Some Maps of Content to consider are:

+- []

 ## Content